Our Madrid tours are amongst the most unusual in the city. Our guides all have PhDs – and a love of Spanish history!

 The Spanish civil war was in fact a very international conflict and foreign troops fought on both sides.
 Hitler’s Germany and Mussolini’s Italy sent professional soldiers and equipment to assist Franco, whilst Stalin’s USSR supplied military aid to the republican government.

-Why do the tours start at Parque Debod?
+Why do the walking tours start at Parque Debod?

 In 1936 the Monataña barracks stood in the space occupied by what is now the Debod park.
 When Franco and the other rebel Generals declared their coup in July 1936 they expected that the garrison at the Monataña would join them.
 Had the professional, well-armed troops stationed in the centre of Madrid sided with the rebels, the Republican government would have been overthrown in a matter of hours or days.
 But the troops at the Monataña did not support the attempted coup.
 Instead, the barracks became a vital flash point in the siege of Madrid and scene of a terrible massacre.

 The fascinating story of what happened at the barracks had a profound influence on the fate of Madrid, and the course of the war.
-All Spanish Sites tours tell the full story of that fateful, intriguing episode.
+All our Spanish civil war tours in Madrid tell the full story of that fateful, intriguing episode.

 How did it end?